Who is making money from struggling U.S. malls?

 Igal Namdar, 48, and his wife’s cousin, Elliot Nassim, 36, the respective founders of Namdar and Mason, said they developed their investment strategy after they started buying malls together in 2012.

-Namdar, who got his start in real estate using money from his family’s jewelry business, said he clinched his first mall deal that year with Nassim by acquiring Desoto Square Mall for $24.6 million from Simon Property Group Inc (SPG.N), after it defaulted on a $62 million loan.
+Namdar, who got his start in real estate using money from his family’s jewelry business, said he clinched his first mall deal that year with Nassim by acquiring Desoto Square Mall for $24.6 million from Simon Property Group Inc, after it defaulted on a $62 million loan.

 A key aspect of Namdar and Mason’s strategy is snapping up malls at very low prices.
 Namdar and Mason told Reuters they have spent an average of $15 million to $20 million to acquire retail properties in the past three years, a fraction of what many of the malls cost to develop.